 This brewery is located in the north end of North Park, and it’s big, which means you can plan a tasting with friends without having to worry about seating.

-There are usually 15+ beers on tap, and 3-ounce tasting glasses will run you about $2.
+There are usually 20+ beers on tap, flights, growler fills, and the obligatory food truck parked outside.
 The bartenders know what they’re talking about and are happy to recommend brews for a flight.

 North Park Beer Co.

-This brewery specializing in San Diego-style lagers and ales has great service, great food, and of course, great beer.
+North Park Beer Co. specializes in San Diego-style lagers and ales, has great service, great food, and of course, great beer.

 Mike Hess Brewing Company

-The floating walkway that cuts through the brewing tanks is a highlight of this space — you really feel like you’re in the thick of a working brewery in this taproom.
+This veteran-owned brewery’s North Park branch is also their production facility, and the floating walkway (a.k.a. the Skybridge) that cuts through the brewing tanks highlights this space.
+You really feel like you’re in the thick of a working brewery in this taproom.

 The Original 40 Brewing

-The brewhouse is open to the taproom but even so, the space feels surprisingly homey (possibly because of the wall of plants).
-On any given day, there are about 15 of the brewery’s beers on tap plus a handful of guest brews.
+Original 40 Brewing’s unique name was inspired by the 40-acre parcel of land that would become today’s North Park.
+The brewhouse is open to the taproom but even so, the space feels surprisingly homey (possibly because of the wall of plants and vintage-style tiled bar).
+On any given day, there are about 24 beers on tap, a combination of in-house beers plus a handful of guest brews.

 Poor House Brewery

-There are typically about 15 different brews on tap here at any given time, and the atmosphere is fun and unpretentious.
+There are typically about 15 different brews on tap at Poor House Brewery at any given time, and the atmosphere is fun and unpretentious.
+The space is fairly small but has a casual and friendly vibe.

-Not all the best breweries in North Park, San Diego have great bar snacks, but Poor House definitely does.
-The pretzels are a highlight, and pair perfectly with the breweries wonderful stouts, ales, and IPAs.
+Not all the best breweries in North Park have great bar snacks, but Poor House definitely does.
+The pretzels are a highlight and pair perfectly with the brewery’s wonderful stouts, ales, and IPAs.

 Breweries in Pacific Beach